btclaw/btclaw-miner/docs/PROTOCOL.md

 1. **Commit TX**: Sends BTC to a Taproot address whose script tree contains the inscription envelope (JSON payload).
 Supports multiple UTXO inputs with automatic change output.
 2. **Reveal TX**: Spends the Commit output via the script path, exposing the inscription on-chain.
 The Reveal TX also attaches the OP_RETURN output and the protocol fee output.

+Since the Witness JSON (including the full proof object) may exceed 520 bytes, the inscription body is encoded using multiple push operations within the script envelope.
+The Indexer's extraction logic reassembles these chunks into the complete JSON payload.

 ### 3.7 Deploy Transaction